segunolalive/website/src/index.md

 ---
 layout: home
+title: 'Hi, I am Segun Ola.'
-title: segunolalive
+metaTitle: segunolalive
+metaDesc: Segun Ola's corner of the web.
-postsHeading: Latest posts
+postsHeading: Latest Articles
 archiveButtonText: See all posts
 socialImage: /images/visa-shots-4.jpg
 ---
+I'm a software developer and an advocate for accessible user experiences.
+I am currently based in Lagos, Nigeria.
+I am also a co-lead at [frontend weekly](http://frontendweekly.dev/).

-my little corner of the web
+Welcome to my corner of the web.

-**About Me**: Medical Doctor, Software Engineer and a11y nuisance.